 Permeable paving Often not addressed, may require waivers from subdivision standards Allowed on private residential lots for parking, patios, etc. Allowed for residential drives, parking stalls, spillover parking spaces, emergency access ways (with proper engineering support for emergency vehicles) Two track design allowed for driveways and secondary emergency access ways (where required).
-(Not opplicable) Stormwater management O&M plan Typically only addressed if municipality has a stormwater or LID bylaw, or for areas subject to wetlands permitting Required Required, surficial bioretention and swales preferred.
+(Not applicable) Stormwater management O&M plan Typically only addressed if municipality has a stormwater or LID bylaw, or for areas subject to wetlands permitting Required Required, surficial bioretention and swales preferred.
 Closed/underground systems requiring specialized inspection and clean out discouraged.
-(Not opplicable) Construction Erosion and Sedimentation Plan required Basic general requirements Required, contents specified Goes beyond minimum NPDES requirements, requires minimization of site disturbance (Not applicable) COAL E. ENCOURAG GOAL S: ENCOURAG E EFFICIENT PARKING Parking Specific minimums set based on projected maximum use times Encourage minimum # needed to serve routine use (e.g. 2/residential unit with any additional/visitors parking behind in driveway or on street.
-Establish Maximum Parking spaces allowed.
+(Not applicable) Construction Erosion and Sedimentation Plan required Basic general requirements Required, contents specified Goes beyond minimum NPDES requirements, requires minimization of site disturbance (Not applicable) GOAL 5: ENCOURAG E EFFICIENT PARKING Establish Maximum Parking Parking Specific minimums set based on projected maximum use times Encourage minimum # needed to serve routine use (e.g. 2/residential unit with any additional/visitors parking behind in driveway or on street. spaces allowed.
 Do not require more than 2/residence.
 Allow tenants separate, optional lease agreements for parking.
-(Not applicable) (Not applicable) Specific minimums set based on projected maximum use routine use (e.g. 2/residential unit with any additional/visitors parking behind in spaces allowed.
+(Not applicable) (Not applicable) Parking Commercial Parking on projected maximum use times routine use (e.g. 2/residential unit with any additional/visitors parking behind in driveway or on street. spaces allowed.
 Do not require more than 2/residence.
 Allow tenants separate, optional lease (Not applicable) (Not applicable) (Not applicable) (Not applicable)

-APPENDIX G Municipal Retrofit Opportunities Analysis
+APPENDIX G List of 5 Retrofit Opportunities

 TO: Jim McKay, Town of Millis

-FROM: Peter Varga, Kleinfelder
+FROM: Seth Bryant, Kleinfelder

+DATE: June 9, 2023

-SUBJECT: Municipal Retrofit Opportunities Analysis
+SUBJECT: Municipal Retrofit Opportunities Analysis - 2023 Update

 CC: Kirsten Ryan & Adria Fichter, Kleinfelder

-1 BACKGROUND

 The following analysis was prepared for the Town of Millis to meet the requirements of the Unites States Environmental Protection Agency's (US EPA's) 2016 National Pollutant Discharge Elimination System (NPDES) General Permit for Stormwater Discharges from Municipal Separate Storm Sewer Systems (MS4) in Massachusetts, hereafter referred to as the 2016 Permit or 'the Permit'.
 This document meets the Year-4 permit requirement of identifying a minimum of five (5) Town-owned properties that could potentially be modified or retrofitted with structural Best Management Practices (BMP) stormwater mitigation solutions.
+Additionally, this document meets the ongoing requirement beginning in permit Year-5 that all Town-owned properties on which a retrofit is implemented be catalogued and replaced on the retrofit opportunity list with a new Town-owned candidate parcel.